In a Time Crunch? The Top Things to See and Do at Pearl Harbor

 If you’re pressed for time but still want to spend some time at Pearl Harbor, the following are recommended focal points.
 The must-see, top things you want to experience during your visit to Pearl Harbor, no matter how brief your time there is.

 The moment you arrive at Pearl Harbor, expect to be overwhelmed by a rush of emotions.
-Once it’s all laid out before you, the soldiers lost, those who survived, and the multitude of stories that were made on that random day in December suddenly become real.
+Once it’s all laid out before you, the sailors and Marines lost, those who survived, and the multitude of stories that were made on that random day in December suddenly become real.
 There’s a feeling of urgency and a need to hear them all, to see every attraction, but your first task is to head to the World War II Valor in the Pacific National Monument Visitor Center.

 Everything you could want to know about Pearl Harbor and the attacks is here, from a brief video that chronicles that fateful morning to the galleries “Road to War” and “Attack,” which create a timeline through artifacts and information that take you through the phases of the Japanese attack.